 Oats as a superfood – Nutrition & Benefits

 Oats are whole grains and thus one of the healthiest food for our body and mind.
 This is a powerhouse of protein, fiber.
 It’s rich in antioxidants.
 This is extremely beneficial if you are on a weight loss diet.
 This is a low-calorie nutrient-dense food.
 Oats are gluten-free whole grains.
 But still, many who are sensitive to gluten also get allergies to oats.
 So if you are gluten-sensitive, check if it’s reliable for you or not.
 Though it’s not the same for all.

 Why should you include oats in your daily diet?

 - This is high in protein which keeps you full for longer and gives satiety.

-- Helps in healthy weight loss.
+- Oats help in rapid and healthy weight loss.

 - Good source of carb and fiber.
 Fiber helps relieve constipation.

 - High fiber helps in excreting unnecessary fat and helps in keeping the heart-healthy

 - It’s rich in other vitamins (B1, B5), minerals (Manganese, Phosphorous, Magnesium, Copper, Iron, Zinc, Folate, etc), and antioxidant plant compounds.

 - The anti-oxidants present helps in lowering blood pressure.